Google’s July 2021 Core Update has now started rolling out, as of 1st July 2021.

-If you’ve spent any time browsing SEO topics on social media today, you’ve likely encountered ripples of Google’s latest June 2021 Core Update, such as algorithm trackers sharing graphs showing fluctuations or backlash against drastic changes in the SERPs from furious site owners.
+If you’ve spent any time browsing SEO topics on social media in the last month, you’ve likely encountered ripples of Google’s recent June 2021 Core Update, such as algorithm trackers sharing graphs showing fluctuations or backlash against drastic changes in the SERPs from furious site owners.
+As the July update is part two of this, things may now start changing all over again.

-If you still feel at a loss or lack confidence when confronted on the spot by your boss about what impact the update has had or how you’re “fixing it”, you’re not alone.
+If you still feel at a loss or lack confidence when confronted on the spot by your boss about what impact the update has had or will have or how you’re “fixing it”, you’re not alone.

 After being taught painful lessons from Pandas and Penguins, we’ve learned that Google rewards good SEO behaviour.
 That means easily accessible and well-organised websites with relevant and authoritative content are the best, if not the only, solution to feeding Google’s algorithms.
 However, getting results that blatantly reject your attempts to follow their guidelines can feel demotivating and disorientating!

 But it’s important to remember: a core update is not an attack on your website or your individual actions.

 So let’s walk through these common gut reactions.
 Since they aren’t going away (not even during a global pandemic), here’s what you need to know to stay calm and collected in the face of all those invasive questions running through your mind.

 “What have I done wrong?”